-Strathcona-Westmin Park is surrounded by Strathcona Provincial Park on central Vancouver Island.
+Strathcona-Westmin Park is surrounded by Strathcona Park on central Vancouver Island.
 This park is unique in that it incorporates a working mine, the Myra Falls Operation of Boliden-Westmin Resources Ltd. This mine produces ore containing zinc, copper, gold and silver and has a capacity of 1.4 million tons annually.

-Routes range from 15-minute walks to more than 8 hour hikes.
-A short trails lead from the Boliden-Westmin mine to beautiful Upper and Lower Myra Falls – scenic waterfalls located deep in the forest.
-Other longer trails lead to the lower Thelwood Valley – a great place to see Roosevelt elk and other wildlife – and access the backcountry at Price Creek, Philips Ridge, Tennent Lake and Mount Myra.
+Routes range from 15 minute walks to more than eight hour hikes.
+A short trails lead from the Boliden-Westmin mine to beautiful Upper and Lower Myra Falls, a scenic waterfalls located deep in the forest.
+Other longer trails lead to the lower Thelwood Valley, which is a great place to see Roosevelt elk, and access the backcountry at Price Creek, Philips Ridge, Tennent Lake and Mount Myra.

-This committee was established in 1993 to ensure public participation in the ongoing operation and management of Strathcona Park and Strathcona-Westmin Provincial Park.
+This committee was established in 1993 to ensure public participation in the ongoing operation and management of Strathcona Park and Strathcona-Westmin Park.

 Hiking opportunities range from short easy walks to steep, difficult backcountry hikes.
 Parking and trailhead facilities at Strathcona-Westmin Park provide access to hiking opportunities in surrounding Strathcona Park.
 Three trailheads offer visitor information shelters, parking areas and pit toilets.